MattiaArsendi/academic-kickstart/content/authors/admin/_index.md

 I attained my Bachelor’s Degree in Statistics after studying at University of Padua.
 My academic career did not begin directly studying the data, but I dawned with the study of Physical Education and Sport Science.
 I discovered Statistics by chance, since it was a topic of one course.
 This course completely altered my viewpoint as I was compelled by its power, by the advantages that it could give me and its versatility.
 Thus, I decided to change city, University and degree program and I begun studying Statistics at the University of Padua.

+The courses which have had the greatest impact on me were Data Bases, Statistical methods for Big Data, Computational Statistics and Introduction to Intelligent Systems.
+These programs introduced me to concepts as the programming language SQL, Bootstrapping and Machine Learning algorithms.
+I have valued being able to implement algorithms by myself and knowing how to work with real Big Data from different scientific contexts.
+Having the ability to develop scalable data architecture allowing to observe patterns that are impossible to see by the naked eyes, is a powerful tool, that gives you the opportunity to better understand the world around us.